What's

 Well-behaved dogs

-there are guided trips up the church tower - as far as the
+there are guided trips up the church tower for the

 Stephan Davies (07731 800663) or Deana Emerton (01270